Skip to Main Content

 High-Tempo Scheduling

-Expert schedule management matching Korean production's fast pace.
-Our ADs plan efficient shooting days across Seoul's dense urban environment, manage palace filming windows, and coordinate multi-location shoots across the compact Seoul-Gyeonggi corridor.
+Pro schedule management matching Korean production's fast pace.
+Our ADs plan efficient shooting days across Seoul's dense urban environment, manage palace filming windows, and set up multi-site shoots across the compact Seoul-Gyeonggi corridor.

 ACT 03